Best iPhone for Photographers iMore 2021

 iPhone cameras get better each year.
-Features such as Smart HDR and an adjustable depth of field are just two of the camera technologies the iPhone XS Max offers making it our most recommended iPhone for smartphone photographers.
+The company's flagship Pro devices have a three-camera system for taking shots in any environment.
+It's this system that makes the iPhone 12 Pro Max our most recommended iPhone for smartphone photographers this year.
 We've gathered other noteworthy models to help you choose the one that fits your needs best.

 - Blazing fast

 One month before the 6.7-inch iPhone 12 Pro Max was released, Apple dropped the also great 6.1-inch iPhone Pro.
 As mentioned above, the Pro's camera system is just a tad less impressive than the one found on the Pro Max.
 And yet, for most, that won't make a big difference, although the enhanced battery life will.

 Regardless, the iPhone 12 Pro also includes an A14 Bionic chip with next-generation Neural Engine, Face ID, 5G capabilities, and MagSafe support.
 The iPhone 12 Pro offers up to 17 hours of video playback, 11 hours of video-streaming, and 65 hours of audio enjoyment.
 Like the Pro Max, the Pro has a strong body (ceramic front shield and surgical-grade stainless steel), a LIDAR Scanner, and more storage options than the regular iPhone 12.

 Did I mention you can hold the iPhone 12 Pro with one hand?

 The biggest negative here shouldn't come as much of a surprise.
 The iPhone 12 Pro is (also) expensive at every storage level.
 Nonetheless, it's near as good as the best iPhone for photographers this year.

 - Fits in your hand